Football: Liverpool held to goalless draw by United

 But Ole Gunnar Solskjaer's men may rue the chance to open up a six-point gap against the under-strength champions, who are on their longest run without a league win in four years.

-Manchester City could be the big beneficiaries of dropped points for both their title rivals.
+Manchester City were the big beneficiaries of dropped points for both their title rivals, as defender John Stones scoring an unlikely double in a 4-0 demolition of visiting Crystal Palace.

-Pep Guardiola's men are five points off the top, but have two games in hand on those above them, the first of which comes at home to Crystal Palace later on Sunday.
+They have 35 points from 17 games and are ahead of Leicester City on goal difference.

 Liverpool were again without any fit senior centre-backs, forcing Jurgen Klopp into partnering midfielders Fabinho and Jordan Henderson in defence.